awickzell/exercise-w15-state-management-context/README.md

 # React State Management Theme Switcher with useContext Exercise

-For this weeks practice you will Create a simple theme switcher where dark/light mode are managed using React's useContext.
+For this weeks practice you will create a simple theme switcher where dark/light mode are managed using React useContext.

 ## Getting Started with the Project